deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 ### **17. What is the importance of hashCode() and equals() methods?**

-HashMap uses key Object hashCode() and equals() method to determine the index to put the key-value pair.
+HashMap uses key Object's hashCode() and equals() method to determine the index to put the key-value pair.
 These methods are also used when we try to get value from HashMap.
-If these methods are not implemented correctly, two different key’s might produce same hashCode() and equals() output and in that case rather than storing it at different locations,.
-HashMap will consider them same and overwrite them
+If these methods are not implemented correctly, two different key’s might produce same output for hashCode() and equals(), and in that case rather than storing it at different locations,.
+HashMap will consider them same and overwrite them.
 Similarly all the collection classes that does not store duplicate data use hashCode() and equals() to find duplicates, so its very important to implement them correctly.

 ### **18. Why override hashCode() method when override equals()?**

 When you insert an object into Hashtable hashCode() method is used to identify the buck where it should be stored.
-If you do not override equals() and do not override hashCode() the contract If obj1.equals() == obj2.equals() then obj1.hashCode() should be equal to obj2.hashCode().
+If you override equals() and do not override hashCode() the contract If obj1.equals() == obj2.equals() then obj1.hashCode() should be equal to obj2.hashCode().
 Due to which equal object my fall into different buckets of hash tables and while lookup you may end up looking in wrong bucket resulting in object not found.

 ### **19. Can we use any class as Map key?**